hov172/WinWiFiAnalyzer/README.md

 ```

 Notes
-- On Windows, `--admin-scan` is ignored (macOS‑only).
+- On Windows, `--admin-scan` is ignored.
 A console is attached automatically when `--cli` is used so output appears in the terminal.
 - Exit codes are non‑zero on error, suitable for scripting.